Savvy marketers will need to master the art AND science of SEO best practices to stay ahead of the pack this year. Here are our top four tips.

 Finally, personalisation will continue to be a big trend in 2017 – especially for mobile search.
 The combination of location, personal history and social connections will continue to drive organic search results and will force us to develop strategies that incorporate social actions focused on location.
 Because clicks from multiple queries (including paid search) appear to positively influence personalisation, we will be looking at more ways to integrate paid and search campaigns in order to maximise SEO results.

-Steven Harris is Director of SEO at DAC Group.
+Steven Harris is Director of SEO at DAC.
 To learn more about how companies can drive SEO success in 2017, get in touch with DAC!